The Scopes of Service for all Rehabilitation Programmes delivered at the NRH are listed below:

-The Brain Injury and Stroke Programme
+The Brain Injury and Stroke Specialty Programmes

 The Brain Injury and Stroke Programmes of rehabilitation at the National Rehabilitation Hospital (NRH) provides specialised, interdisciplinary, coordinated and outcomes focussed rehabilitation for people with acquired brain injury (ABI).

 The continuum of care provided by the programme includes the only national inpatient rehabilitation service for people with ABI in the Republic of Ireland, a comprehensive outpatient assessment and treatment programme and both home and community based and vocational training opportunities.
-The programme demonstrates the commitment, capabilities and resources to maintain itself as a specialised programme of care for people with ABI.
+The programme demonstrates the commitment, capabilities and resources to maintain itself as a specialist programme of care for people with ABI.

 An Acquired Brain Injury (ABI) is any sudden damage to the brain received during a person’s lifetime and not as a result of birth trauma.